Florida Vulnerability Assessment

 What is a vulnerability assessment?

-Vulnerability assessments serve as a tool to identify populations and geographic regions that may be at risk so that communities can become more prepared and resilient to hazards, like extreme weather.
+Vulnerability assessments serve as a tool to identify populations and geographic regions that may be at risk so that communities can become more prepared and resilient to hazards related to extreme weather and climate.

 Existing climate scenarios project heat, drought, and sea level rise vulnerability to the year 2100 with a high, medium, and low range of outcomes for these three hazards.
 Hurricane winds, storm surge, flooding, and wildland fire are more difficult to project into the future due to a significantly smaller geographic impact.
 For these four hazards, probability indexes were used in conjunction with historical patterns to explain possible changes to Florida’s long-term weather.